 Here are some of the most popular and interesting citrus fruits in Japan.

-Native to Kagoshima Prefecture in Kyūshū, mikanis without a doubt the most common citrus in Japan.
-Sweet, seedless, and easy to peel, it is a hybrid between a type of pomelo native to Japan and a mandarin orange, and is thought to be a cure fornatsubate, summer fatigue.
+Native to Kagoshima Prefecture in Kyūshū, mikan the most common citrus in Japan.
+Sweet, seedless, and easy to peel, it is a hybrid between a type of pomelo native to Japan and a mandarin orange, and is thought to be a cure fornatsubate (summer fatigue).
 Though its roots are in Kagoshima—formerly known as Satsuma which is another name for the fruit—mikanare now mostly grown in Ehime and Wakayama Prefectures.